apache/maven/maven-wrapper/README.md

 mvn -N io.takari:maven:wrapper
 ```

-Normally you instruct user to run the `mvn` command like the following:
+Normally you instruct users to run the `mvn` command like the following:

 ```
 $ mvn clean install